 - Most safari lodges will have things like shampoo, conditioner, lotion, and bug spray, so there is no need to bring those items.

 Book A Safari in Africa

-Traditionally if you wanted to book a safari, you’d have to go to a travel agent and have them book your safari for you.
-They suggest camps and lodges then present you with a hefty bill.
+Traditionally if you wanted to book a safari, you’d have to go to a travel agent and have them book it for you.
+They suggest camps and lodges, then present you with a hefty bill.
 Most of the industry still operates in this fashion.

 However, Timbuktu is a new platform that allows you to select the lodges you’d like and see the pricing per day that way.
 You can choose the best itinerary for yourself.
 They will then contact the lodges and help you by booking your safari.
 Experts on staff can also provide suggestions and arrange the little details like a travel agent.